Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Where To Put Keywords On Your Resume

 So, we’ve gone through resume keywords from A to Z, from all the sections on your resume through to your cover letter and email.

-Now, I’d like to briefly reiterate how to use these resume keywords and where to put them on your resume:
+Now, I’d like to briefly reiterate how to use these keywords for resumes and where to put them:

 Add the company’s name to make it personalized: